 Fourth Grade is an exciting year!
-At Borculo Christian, it means field trips to the Tulip City Gem & Mineral Show, the DeWitt Theatre at Hope College, the Grand Rapids Public Museum, The AirZoo, underground railroad and orphan train sites, a one-room schoolhouse, and maybe a few more.
-Other highlights of the year are our service projects, watching the Spelling and Geography Bees, playing recorders, leading the Fourth Grade Chapel, writing Studentreasures books, touring the Ottawa Area Center and assisting in a concert for them, and having Kindergarten Buddies.
+At Borculo Christian, it means field trips to the Tulip City Gem & Mineral Show, the Saugatuck Dunes, the DeWitt Theatre at Hope College, the Grand Rapids Public Museum, The AirZoo, underground railroad and orphan train sites, a one-room schoolhouse, and maybe a few more.
+Other highlights of the year are our service projects, watching the Spelling Bee, being a part of the Geography Bee, playing recorders, leading the Fourth Grade Chapel, writing Studentreasures books, touring the Ottawa Area Center and assisting in a concert for them, and having Kindergarten Buddies.
 We are focusing on our theme of “God’s Faithfulness” and what that means in our personal lives.
-The fourth grade teacher is Ms. Jan Damsteegt DeJong.
+The fourth-grade teacher is Ms. Jan Damsteegt DeJong.

 I live with my husband, Stan DeJong, and my son, Jason DeJong, in Cutlerville, Michigan.
 Stan is a custodian for Kentwood Public Schools, and is owner/operator of Stan’s Predator and Varmint Control.
-Jason is a tenth grader at Unity Christian High School.
-Completing our household is our dog, Penny, and our two cats, Chloe and Lucy.
+Jason is an eleventh grader at Unity Christian High School.
+Completing our household are our dog Rudy and our cats, Chloe and Lucy.
 I also have two stepchildren.
-Katie Scott works at Dekker Jewelers in Zeeland and lives in Ottagan with our nine-year-old granddaughter, Ava.
-My stepson, Joshua, works for Southwest Airlines as a baggage handler.
-He lives in Zeeland with his wife, Jessica, and our four-year-old granddaughter, Olivia, and our one-year-old grandson, Wesley.
+Katie Scott works at Dekker Jewelers in Zeeland and lives in Ottagan with our ten-year-old granddaughter, Ava.
+My stepson, Joshua, works for Zeeland Lumber.
+He and his wife, Jessica, live in Zeeland with our five-year-old granddaughter, Olivia, our two-year-old grandson, Wesley, and our one-year-old grandson, Asher.